Admissions & Application | Department of Psychology

 If you have questions or problems concerning ApplyYourself, please contact the UMD Graduate School Office directly at (218) 726-7523 or email email@example.com.
 All other questions or problems concerning your application can be directed to the Psychology Department at firstname.lastname@example.org.

-Admission decisions are communicated to applicants using the ApplyYourself application system.
-A decision for admission notice will be emailed to you once your application is carefully reviewed by the department’s admission committee and your transcripts and any credentials (test reports, diploma copies, etc.) are authenticated by Graduate School officials.
+Applicants will be notified by the program, via email or phone call, with the program's decision.
+Official admission decisions are communicated to applicants using the ApplyYourself application system, once your transcripts and any credentials (test reports, diploma copies, etc.) are authenticated by Graduate School officials.
 The email will ask you to log into your application to view your admission decision.